aerospike/aerospike-client-python/doc/query.rst

     .. method:: where_with_index_name(index_name, predicate)

         Add an index name *predicate* to the query.
-Predicate must not have a bin name set.
+Predicate must have the bin name set to :py:obj:`None`.

         You can only assign at most one predicate to the query.